hashicorp/vagrant/website/source/docs/provisioning/ansible_local.html.md

 - `provisioning_path` (string) - An absolute path on the guest machine where the Ansible files are stored.
 The `ansible-galaxy` and `ansible-playbook` commands are executed from this directory.
 This is the location to place an [ansible.cfg](http://docs.ansible.com/ansible/intro_configuration.html) file, in case you need it.

     The default value is `/vagrant`.

 - `tmp_path` (string) - An absolute path on the guest machine where temporary files are stored by the Ansible Local provisioner.

     The default value is `/tmp/vagrant-ansible`

 - `version` (string) - The expected Ansible version.

     This option is disabled by default.

     When an Ansible version is defined (e.g. `"1.8.2"`), the Ansible local provisioner will be executed only if Ansible is installed at the requested version.

     When this option is set to `"latest"`, no version check is applied.

-  **Attention:** It is currently not possible to use this option to specify which version of Ansible must be automatically installed.
-With the `install` option enabled, the latest version packaged for the target operating system will always be installed.
+    **Warning:** It is currently possible to use this option to specify which version of Ansible must be automatically installed, but only in combination with the `install_mode` set to `:pip`.

 ## Tips and Tricks